-Death cover can help ease financial stress by paying a lump sum to your beneficiaries if you die.
+Death cover can help ease financial stress by paying a lump sum to your beneficiaries if you die3.

-- Is available from age 15 up to age 70. - You can apply for age-based, fixed or age-based + extra (fixed) cover. - There is no limit on the amount of Death cover you can have (see page 26 for details).
-See page 41 for details on beneficiaries and how to nominate.
+- Is available from age 15 up to age 70. - You can apply for age-based, fixed or age-based + extra (fixed) cover. - There is no limit on the amount of Death cover you can have.

+See page 41 for details on beneficiaries and how to make a nomination.